What Happens When a House is Repossessed?

 There are so many moving parts when it comes to solidifying a loan on a property, that naturally things can potentially go wrong further down the line.
-Here, we explain what happens when a house is repossessed and what you can expect to happen should you find yourself in this situation.
+In this guide, we explain what happens when a house is repossessed in the UK and what you can expect to happen should you find yourself in this situation.

 What is a Repossession Order?

-This is the first point of call in the repossession of property process.
-If you miss a mortgage payment, most lenders will give you the opportunity to provide reasoning.
+Put simply, a repossession order is the first point of call in the repossession of property process.
+If you miss a mortgage payment, most lenders in the UK will give you the opportunity to provide reasoning.
 Mistakes happen and, if this is the case, banks are more often than not happy to listen.

 However, if you repeatedly miss payments and become in arrears for 90-180 days, mortgage law dictates the lender is within their right to enact repossession of property.
 For this to start, the lender must get a judge to grant and then issue to you a repossession order from court.